nightscout/user_guide/nightscout/nightscout_plugins.md

 # Profil - Editor

-Der Behandlungs Profil Editor speichert angepasste Werte für die Persönliche Therapie.
-Mit dem Profil - Editor konfigurieren wir Einheiten und Werte für Plugin iob, cob, bwp.
+Der Behandlungs Profil Editor speichert angepasste Werte für die persönliche Therapie.Mit dem Profil - Editor konfigurieren wir Einheiten und Werte für Plugin iob, cob, bwp und Basalraten.

-Funnel Cake introduces a new Treatment Profile Editor that makes it easy to create or edit your custom profile.
-Features like IOB, COB, and BPW rely on individual values set in the Treatment Profile.
-Funnel Cake adds new support for time-based I:C ratios and basal settings.
-To access the Treatment Profile Editor, click the Site Settings Panel, and click “Edit Treatment Profile” to launch the editor.
-Additional information regarding the treatment profile editor are here.

-f-editreatmentprofile
+**Wichtig:** Ohne Änderugen im Editor werden für die Plugins keine verwendbaren Werte angezeigt.

+**Profil Editor:**

 ![nightscout_profile_editor_plugins](../images/nightscout/nightscout_profile_editor_plugins.jpg)

+Mit **Duration of Insulin Activity (DIA)** definieren wir die Wirkdauer des Bolus - Insulins.

+Mit Insulin to carb ratio

 NOTE: If you experience a problem using the integrated Share in Azure, you may need to use an external free service like Uptime Robot.
 This service will visit your site every five minutes and help keep it from stopping when you are not viewing the data.
 (Update: Setting up Uptime Robot is recommended for all bridge users.
 Instructions for setting up can be found in the Nightscout with iOS and Dexcom Share (Bridge) resource.)